 The Best Time To Retire May Be Under A Democratic President Like Biden

-The best time to retire may be under a Democratic President like Biden.
+The best time to retire may be under a Democratic President.
 Democratic Presidents tend to create larger social and financial safety nets paid for by higher taxes.
 For those who are close to retirement or constantly thinking about retirement, this post is dedicated to you.

 However, after about the 11th year of working in finance in 2010, I started to burn out.
 By the 13th year, I was done for good.
 Sayonara!